-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Ariz.
-Rev. Stat. § 8-202(G) and § 8-246(A);
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the child is charged in adult court, Ariz.
+Rev. Stat.
+Ann. § 8-202(G) and § 8-246(A);

-- Juvenile court can retain jurisdiction over youth until age 21, provided that the youth is under court supervision as an adjudicated delinquent juvenile at the time he or she turns 18 years old and both the youth and the state agree to continue jurisdiction and no motion was filed to transfer the youth to adult court.
+- Juvenile court can retain jurisdiction over youth until age 21, provided that the child is under court supervision as an adjudicated delinquent juvenile at the time he or she turns 18 years old and both the child and the state agree to continue jurisdiction and no motion was filed to transfer the child to adult court.
 Ariz.
-Rev. Stat. § 8-341(N).
+Rev. Stat.
+Ann. § 8-341(N).